rchamarthy/webbook/content/post/2020-12/building-webbook.md

       name: Spellcheck
 ```

-To enable the checks, go to github repository settings -> Branches.
+To enable the checks, go to GitHub repository settings -> Branches.
 Add a branch
 protect rule for your ```main``` branch and enable the following checks:

 ![Github Checks](/images/2020-12/building-webbook/github-checks.png)